c-j-p-nordquist/ekolod/README.md

 The following features are planned for future releases:

-- [ ] Dynamic Target Management: API endpoints to add, remove, or modify probe targets at runtime
 - [ ] Advanced Checks: More sophisticated checks beyond HTTP status codes (e.g., response body content matching, header checks)
 - [ ] Alerting: Integration with alerting systems to notify users when probes fail or meet certain conditions
 - [x] Web UI: Simple web interface to view probe status and metrics
 - [ ] Authentication: Basic authentication for metrics and management endpoints
-- [ ] Structured Logging: Improved logging for easier debugging and monitoring
+- [x] Structured Logging: Improved logging for easier debugging and monitoring
 - [ ] Testing: Comprehensive unit and integration tests
 - [x] Docker Support: Dockerfile for containerization
 - [ ] Helm Chart: For deploying the application in Kubernetes environments